 - a quoted literal string (i.e. actual text).
 Important: do not omit the enclosing quotes.
 If omitted, Tinderbox will try to evaluate the string as an expression.
 Doing this may result in the expected result but this is actually a false positive.
 So, remember to enclose your literals in quotes.

 The contains operator may also be used with both sets and lists, in which case it tests for set membership, i.e. matching to complete individual values rather than part of values.
 Thus:

-The left-hand argument may also be a literal list:
+The chained list may also be a literal list: